-Madera, California (September 18, 2019) — Valley Children’s Healthcare launched a new partnership today to address one of the most significant healthcare needs in the region.
+Madera, Calif.
+(September 18, 2019) — Valley Children’s Healthcare launched a new partnership today to address one of the most significant healthcare needs in the region.
 Valley Children’s President and CEO Todd Suntrapak announced that Universal Health Services (UHS) will construct and operate a new behavioral health facility on Valley Children’s Madera campus.

 This 81,600 square foot, 128-bed behavioral health hospital will provide accessible, high-quality and advanced behavioral health services in the Central Valley.
 One 24-bed unit will be dedicated specifically to pediatric psychiatric care, treatment, services and educational needs, assisting Valley Children’s in addressing the needs of patients presenting to the Emergency Department.
 Additional units at the new behavioral health hospital will serve adults and seniors.
 The new hospital will employ more than 250 people, including clinicians, nurses, mental health technicians, support staff and administration.